carlosperate/arm-none-eabi-gcc-py-package/README.md

 shown in the [versions section](#versions-and-platforms).

-If these optional flags are used (both or neither must be specified), it will build a specific platform version of the package:
+If these optional flags are used (both or neither must be specified), it will build a specific platform version of the package, otherwise it will build all:
 - `--os`: `linux`, `mac`, or `win`
 - `--arch`: `x86_64` or `aarch64`/`arm64`